-Pierre Clermont, better known by the ring name Pat Patterson (born January 19, 1942) was a Canadian-American wrestler until right before the beginning of the 1980s explosion of WWE.
+Pierre Clermont, better known by the ring name Pat Patterson (January 19, 1942-December 2, 2020) was a Canadian-American wrestler until right before the beginning of the 1980s explosion of WWE.
 It is his behind-the-scenes work during the modern era that has driven some of the concepts that are well-known today.

 As a wrestler, Patterson was originally known for his Camp Gay gimmick in the NWA's San Francisco territory.
 This is Truth in Television: He really is gay, though in person he's more Straight Gay.
 He held the Tag Team titles there ten times with various partners, and San Francisco's U.S. title six times.

 He joined the World Wrestling Federation in 1979, and quickly won the North American Championship from Ted DiBiase.
 It was then turned into the Intercontinental Championship, and he held it for about a year.
 He would retire from active duty in 1984, and become a referee.